MarchFourth opens Half Shell with a punch of enthusiasm

 The sounds of horns, drums and guitars were amplified in Stewart Park on Tuesday with the highly anticipated return of the Music on the Half Shell summer concert series.

-MarchFourth, a Portland-based group, opened the concert series with a punch of enthusiasm to a crowd ready to enjoy live music for the first time in almost two years.
+MarchFourth, a Portland-based group, opened the night with a punch of enthusiasm to a crowd ready to enjoy live music for the first time in almost two years.

 The audience erupted in applause as the 20-piece group walked on stage with mismatched outfits — some with their signature marching band attire while one band member wore a hat that looked like a squid.